Safety integrity level: SIL allocation

-Of the methods presented above, LOPA is by far the most commonly used by large industrial facilities.
+Of the methods presented above, LOPA is by far the most commonly used in large industrial facilities, such as for example chemical process plants.

-The assignment may be tested using both pragmatic and controllability approaches, applying guidance on SIL assignment published by the UK HSE.
-SIL assignment processes that use the HSE guidance to ratify assignments developed from Risk Matrices have been certified to meet IEC EN 61508.
+The assignment may be tested using both pragmatic and controllability approaches, applying industry guidance such as the one published by the UK HSE.
+SIL assignment processes that use the HSE guidance to ratify assignments developed from risk matrices have been certified to meet IEC 61508.

 Problems

 There are several problems inherent in the use of safety integrity levels.
 These can be summarized as follows: